-- This benefit isn't automatically renewed.
-You must apply and qualify each year. - If approved, your property tax deferral will appear on your December 2024 property tax bill.
+• This benefit isn't automatically renewed.
+You must apply and qualify each year.

 Repaying Deferred Taxes

 Deferred property taxes and interest become a lien on your property.
 You must repay the amount of the deferral and interest if:

 - The property, or any part of it, is sold or the title is transferred. - The qualified claimant, or the last surviving claimant, dies. - The property no longer qualifies for Homeowner's Exemption. - The Idaho State Tax Commission determines that the property tax deferral was granted to a person who isn't a qualified claimant or was granted for property that doesn't qualify.